Rotohex

-Rotohex is a Nintendo video game for the Wii's WiiWare service.
+Rotohex (Released in Japan as Dialhex) is a puzzle video game developed by Skip Ltd. and published by Nintendo for the Wii's WiiWare service.
 It is a remake of the Japan-only bit Generations title Dialhex.
 It was released as WiiWare in North America on October 27, 2008.

 Gameplay

 The objective of the game is for the player to form hexagons of a solid color (called a "Hex") by rotating into place and combining together colored triangles which drop down from the top of the screen.
 The player is required to create a certain number of Hexes in order to pass each stage.
 Initially the game starts with triangles encompassing only two colors, with more colors eventually being added to the mix.
 In addition, glowing triangles give the player power-ups such as creating a hole in the bottom of the play area, or swapping colors.
 There are eight different colors in total.

 Along with a solo mode which involves progressing through levels, the game features unlockable endless play and sprint modes along with competitive and co-operative multiplayer.